iosis-tech/zetina/docs/src/architecture/architecture.md

 We will explore the job pathway as it goes from Delegator to Executor via the peer-to-peer network to better understand the workings of this service:

-1. **Delegator Initiates Job**: The Delegator, who has funds deposited into the Registry and is part of the SHARP-P2P network, initiates a job.
+1. **Delegator Initiates Job**: The Delegator, who has funds deposited into the Registry and is part of the Zetina network, initiates a job.
 They define the job, which consists of a Job Header and a Job Body.
 The Job Header contains basic information about the task, such as its reward and its hash, while the Job Body contains the Cairo program to be executed.

 2. **Storage in Peer-to-Peer Network**: The Delegator signs and stores the Job Body in a Distributed Hash Table (DHT) within the peer-to-peer network.
 Simultaneously, they sign the Job Header and send it to the peer-to-peer network using a gossip-sub message.